classcentral/online-course-taxonomy/README.md

 Finally, we aggregate a data-set of keywords to allow ease of decision making when assigning a course to a category or subject.
 Currently the process of categorzing a course is done manually.
 But in the future, this data-set will also allow us to automate this process.

-This Open-source taxonomy philosophy will be available with a Creative Commons Attribution-NonCommercial 2.5 Generic (CC BY-NC 2.5) license.
+This Open-source taxonomy philosophy will be available with a Creative Commons Attribution 4.0 International (CC BY 4.0) license.